tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 Choosing the Right Node:

 - **🟢 Training U-Net or similar deep learning models on medium datasets (e.g. ~1000 images, 800×800):**
   Use **V100 (NCv3)** – it offers a good balance between training speed, memory, and cost.
 Suitable for most research and development tasks.
-Typical training cost: €2.50–€3.50 per hour
+Typical training cost: €2.50–€3.50 per hour.
+Example: 10 hours of training with NC6s_v3 (110 GB RAM) will cost ~ 36$ in North Europe.
+This is pricing in the "Pay-as-you-go" model.
+The cost may vary depending on the region and the type of subscription you have.

 - **🔵 When cost is a concern, or for early experimentation:**
   Use **T4 (NCas_T4_v3)** – lower cost, less memory, slower training, but great for early-stage experiments or smaller batch sizes.
 Cost-effective at ~€0.30–€0.45 per hour.
+Example: 10 hours of training with NC8as_T4_v3 (56 GB RAM) will cost ~ 11$ in North Europe.
   → **Also the best choice for deploying models for inference.**

 - **🔴 For high-end training needs (large datasets, large models, or faster results):**